Effective October 10, 2022

 7.5 Impact Assessments and Consultations.
 Automox will reasonably cooperate with you in connection with any data protection impact assessment or consultation with regulatory authorities that may be required by Data Protection Laws and Regulations.
 If this requires Automox to devote significant resources to that effort, you will pay Automox's costs of providing that cooperation.

 8. RETURN AND DELETION OF CUSTOMER DATA

 Upon termination or expiration of your Subscription Term, or at any time upon your request, Automox will return or destroy all Customer Data in accordance with the Agreement and the Documentation.
 The Software and Cloud Services allow you to retrieve Customer Data at any time prior to the end of a Subscription Term.
-Providing this functionality through the Software and Cloud Services during the Subscription Term satisfies Automox's obligation to return Customer Data under this section.
+Providing this functionality through the Software and Cloud Services during the Subscription Term satisfies any obligation of Automox to return Customer Data.

 9. DATA TRANSFERS

 9.1 Data Transfer Assessment.
 Automox Offerings require that some amount of Personal Data be transferred to the United States.
 Automox has compiled a Data Transfer Assessment (also known as a Transfer Impact Assessment) available at automox.com/legal/transfer-impact-assessment.

 9.2 Transfer Mechanism.
 To the extent Automox's processing of Customer Data requires the transfer of Customer Data from the European Economic Area, the United Kingdom or Switzerland, to countries that do not ensure an adequate level of protection under Data Protection Laws and Regulations, such transfers will be subject to the Standard Contractual Clauses attached hereto as Exhibit C and the additional terms in Exhibits A and B.